andy-guttridge/tribehub_drf/testing.md

 ### Test 16

-Passing in the user's own id to this endpoint while logged in as a family admin user should make the user account inactive, delete the user profile, delete the tribe and all the user profiles associated with the tribe, and make all the user accounts associated with the tribe inactive.
+Passing in the user's own id to this endpoint while logged in as a tribe admin user should make the user account inactive, delete the user profile, delete the tribe and all the user profiles associated with the tribe, and make all the user accounts associated with the tribe inactive.
 It should return a HTTP 200 code with a message of 'The user account has been successfully deleted.'
 This test was performed with a user id of 14 corresponding to user *chief3*, while also logged in as that user.

 **Result: PASS**